wykthor-btracker/Linked-list-library/README.md

 ## Getting Started

-Clone the repository, to use this header you will need to compile the object and include it on your project's folder.
+Clone the repository, to use this library you will need to compile the object and include it on your project's folder.

 ### Prerequisites

-This library works with vanilla C, version 4.8.4 tested.
+This library works with standard C, version 4.8.4 tested.
+Tested an ubuntu-run operational system, but the only libraries used are stdlib and stdio, so it *should* work fine.

 ### Installing